 A fundamental part of the BAM risk management framework is the stage gate process.
 Tenders and projects are guided through various stage gates, based on complexity, size and risk profile.
-The first two stages in the process focus on ‘Are we doing the right tender or project?’, while the other stages address the question ‘Are we doing the tender or project right?’
 The stage gate process is designed to establish a clear risk profile and to support predictable performance across all BAM’s tenders and projects.
 Expert involvement is arranged to leverage the combined knowledge within the Company, supporting the tender and project in reaching its full potential.
 The stage gate process follows a governance structure based on risk categorisation, to ensure that each tender and project is reviewed and approved by the proper level of management.
 Bids for major projects or projects involving exceptional risk are submitted to the Executive Board for ratification and – if necessary – to the Supervisory Board for approval.
 Apart from the various stage gate assessments, BAM’s Internal Audit department performs independent project reviews on selected projects across the Company to review the effectiveness of the project control system and the overall project performance.

 Risk profile and appetite